 The relationship built between parents, teachers and staff at LCYC establishes the foundation for our school community.
 When parents invest in this community it demonstrates to children that their education and self-development is important and valued.
 Parent engagement plays a crucial role at LCYC by establishing the basis from which children can feel secure, accepted, and confident to fulfill their unique potential.

 All our classes offer age-appropriate versions of the following engaging activities:

-- Free Play – children can enjoy a variety of activities, including block play, water play, dramatic play, easel painting, play dough, books, manipulatives
+- Free Play – children can enjoy a variety of activities, including block play, water play, dramatic play, easel painting, play dough, and exploration with books and manipulatives.

 - Circle Time – this is a time to share, learn about a particular topic, and is often when teachers incorporate reading, movement, and music into the school day.